sfritz24/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+It allows us to change things with the HTML without actually changing the HTML

 2. What is an event?

+Whatever the user does on the webpage.
+Clicking on a button, moving the mouse anywhere, scrolling up or down with the mouse.

 3. What is an event listener?

+The event listener will wait for something to happen like the click, and when that event happens it will cause something else to happen.
+Clicking on a button might change the font size

 4. Why would we convert a NodeList into an Array?

+let arr = Array.prototype.slice.call(...whatever the nodelist is)

 5. What is a component?

+Components are reuseable functions that allow us to make and add things to the DOM like cards or menus or whatever.

 ### Git Set up